Are Dog Styes Contagious?

 Tips

-• If your dog's sty hasn't disappeared after three to four days, it's important you take your pet to the vet.
+- If your dog's sty hasn't disappeared after three to four days, it's important you take your pet to the vet.
+A veterinarian can offer treatments that may include antibiotics or other medications to aid in the recovery process, ensuring your dog's eye health is restored promptly.